 Research to locally validate universal measure and service-level PROMs, and to identify gaps in measurement that are important for our communities, is underway.

-We have established a PROMs Programme Governance Group and a Working Group.
+We have established a PROMs Programme Governance Group.
 The Programme Governance Group will ensure a transparent, robust, logical, and repeatable decision making framework is in place.
 This group will ensure that all decisions reached are consistent with the DHB’s promise, priorities and purpose.

 - Jay O’Brien, Assoc Director of i3 + Head of Person Centred Design